 New teaching assistants must enroll in Chicana/o Studies 495 preferably before or during the quarter when they receive their first teaching appointment.
-In the following quarters, teaching assistants must enroll in Chicana/o Studies 375; enrollment in 375 may be used toward the minimum course load of 12 units per quarter.
-Neither of these courses may be counted toward the degree requirements.
+This course does not counted toward the degree requirements.

 Written and Oral Qualifying Examinations

 Academic Senate regulations require all doctoral students to complete and pass university written and oral qualifying examinations prior to doctoral advancement to candidacy.
 Also, under Senate regulations, the University Oral Qualifying Examination is open only to the student and appointed members of the doctoral committee.
 In addition to university requirements, some graduate programs have other pre-candidacy examination requirements.
 What follows in this section is how students are required to fulfill all of these requirements for this doctoral program.
 All committee nominations and reconstitutions adhere to the Minimum Standards for Doctoral Committee Constitution.